neo4j-graphql/neo4j-graphql-js/README.md

 ### Translate GraphQL To Cypher

-Inside each resolver, use `neo4j-graphql()` to generate the Cypher required to resolve the GraphQL query, passing through
+Inside each resolver, use `neo4j-graphql()` to generate the Cypher required to resolve the GraphQL query, passing through the query arguments, context and resolveInfo objects.

 ~~~
 import {neo4jgraphql} from 'neo4j-graphql-js';